 This post is sponsored by Sears MasterCard, but all opinions are 100% my own.

-As you all know, Shane and I are working on redecorating our home.
-We recently finished up our living room, master bedroom and my office (coming to the blog soon), and now we are working on the dining room and kitchen.
+As you all know, I am working on redecorating my home.
+I recently finished up my living room, master bedroom and my office (coming to the blog soon), and now I am working on the dining room and kitchen.
 I think the kitchen will make the biggest difference once updated, but it will also be the most expensive to renovate!
-We saved the best for last I guess. = ) This past weekend Shane and I took a trip to Sears to start looking at all the large items we were thinking about purchasing like a new refrigerator, washer and dryer, dishwasher, microwave and stove.
-Most all of these in our house are white (or off-white!), and it’s time for a facelift!
-Since we’ve been working on saving up for these large purchases, I thought we would share our top 5 ways on how to save money on these purchases with you all today.
-They have definitely been a huge help with us saving up to renovate!
+I saved the best for last I guess. = ) This past weekend I took a trip to Sears to start looking at all the large items I was thinking about purchasing like a new refrigerator, washer and dryer, dishwasher, microwave and stove.
+Most all of these in my house are white (or off-white!), and it’s time for a facelift!
+Since I’ve been working on saving up for these large purchases, I thought I would share my top 5 ways on how to save money on these purchases with you all today.
+They have definitely been a huge help with me saving up to renovate!

 3.)
 Take advantage of automatic deposit into savings.
 Most companies nowadays can do direct deposit into multiple checking and savings accounts.
 At my company, I can elect for a certain dollar amount or percentage of my paycheck to be deposited into checking or savings.
 If you can swing it, I recommend putting at least 20% of your paycheck into savings each month, but if you’re trying to make a large purchase, you may want to increase that for as many months as you can.

 4.)
 Make a list of all the large items you want to purchase and their prices.
 Knowing exactly what you need and how much it all cost will help you set your goal and reach it.
 It will also help you from going crazy when you walk into the store and literally want to buy everything!